Updated: Mar 3

 The term “test levels” is no longer suitable in Agile software development because it is an anti-pattern for a clear deviation between programmers and testers.

-The ‘Whole-Team’ approach to testing is crucial for the team to be able to adopt Agile testing.
+The ‘Whole-Team’ approach to testing is crucial for the team to adopt Agile testing.

 Agile testing should cover all test levels, which contribute to the overall quality of the product.